QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 INSIDER TIP : Apartment Hunting In Granada- Another option when searching for property is to use an Inmobiliaria or real estate agent.
 This company has both rental and sale listings for apartments and houses.
 You will have to pay them a fee to access their real estate listings, so this option is often more expensive than finding a property on your own.
 However, if the process is overwhelming and you have the money to make it easier, I recommend finding a real estate agent in Granada.

-Some apartments in Granada include municipal heating provided by the city of Granada in the monthly rental price.
-However, the heat is only turned on in the winter for a few hours per night.
-You get no control over when it comes on.
-If you get cold easily, you'll need additional electric heaters.
+Some apartments in Granada include municipal heating provided by the city in the monthly rental price.
+However, the heat is only turned on for a few hours per night in the winter, and you have no control over when it comes on.
+If you get cold easily, you’ll need additional electric heaters.

 However, the price of electricity is one of the few places where the cost of living in Granada is worse than in the US.
 Electricity in Granada, Spain is roughly $0.23 per kWh vs. a Medium Cost City, US $0.063 cents per kWh- nearly 4 times the cost.